adrianoes/playwright-expandtesting_api_and_web/README.md

 # Tips:

 - API and WEB tests to send password reset link to user's email and API tests to verify a password reset token and reset a user's password must be tested manually as they rely on e-mail verification.
+- Grep plugin helps filtering the test to be executed.
+Study the documentation.